-Washington state offers other fun options, including horse racing, poker, and sports betting.
+There are also other fun options, including horse racing, poker, and sports betting.
 Even though some casinos offer sports betting apps, you must be physically located within the casino to use them.
 Entering 2025, Washington was home to 20 poker rooms serving the most popular poker games like Texas Hold ’Em and Omaha.

-Washington state lawmakers seem hell-bent on keeping online gambling out of the state.
+Washington lawmakers seem hell-bent on keeping online gambling out of the state.
 Several bills for legalizing online casinos have been put forward over the years, but none have come close to passing through the legislature.
 While sports betting was legalized in 2021, it is only allowed in land-based tribal casinos.
 Similarly, poker is only offered at tribal casinos and not online.

 As you can see, Washington wants nothing to do with online gambling.
 It doesn’t even like social casinos.
 How did we get here?
 To gain some insight, let’s check out a brief timeline of the evolution of gambling in Washington state.